Taco Bell: Japan

 Taco Bell once operated shops in Tokyo and Nagoya in the 1980s but withdrew several years later.
 Since then, there were shops only at United States Forces Japan bases.
 In 2015, Taco Bell returned to the Japanese market with a new shop in the downtown area of Shibuya, Tokyo.
 It had "Taco rice" and "Shrimp and avocado burrito" on its original menu.

 Philippines

-Taco Bell opened its first Philippine branch on October 30, 2004, at the Gateway Mall in Cubao, Quezon City.
-They now have one on the ground floor and one on the fourth floor in the food court at the Gateway Mall.
-There is also a branch at the TriNoma mall in Quezon City.
+Taco Bell opened its first Philippine branch in October 2004, at the Gateway Mall in Cubao, Quezon City.
+As of 2023 there are some outlets in the Manila/Quezon City area.

 Singapore

 Taco Bell in Singapore existed for a number of years, mostly as combination stores with KFC such as the one that operated at the Funan Digital Life Mall, but in 2008, Taco Bell completely pulled out of Singapore.

 South Korea

 There are currently two locations in Seoul, in the Itaewon and Hongdae districts, which attract the most foreigners and college students.
 The two branches opened in the summer of 2010, Itaewon's branch coming first.
 A Taco Bell had long been a presence at the U.S. Army's Yongsan Garrison, which is off-limits to non-military personnel, and for a time there was a tongue-in-cheek grassroots campaign by non-Korean, non-military foreigners in Seoul to get another Taco Bell location.